Posted on 24 June 2019

-The campaign is created by Alex Tiffin, a blogger on the failings from the Department of Work and Pensions (DWP), the branch of the UK Government responsible for assessing and administering benefits.
+The campaign is created by Alex Tiffin, a blogger on the UK Government’s benefit system.

 The challenge for Welfare Rebellion is that because most of the people that rely on benefits are vulnerable due to unemployment and/or disability physical protests in large numbers will be difficult to gather.

-However, the initial strategy of Welfare Rebellion is to use social media to create a movement that leads the DWP to roll back the cuts and reform its practices.
+However, the initial strategy of Welfare Rebellion is to use social media to create a movement that leads the UK Government to roll back the cuts and reform its practices.
 From this it is hoped that local protests can be set up and a network of national action begins.